intelsdi-x/snap-plugin-collector-mesos/README.md

 #### Visualizing cluster telemetry with Grafana and InfluxDB
-To help you get up and running quickly, this repo also includes a more extensive example of how to publish Mesos cluster metrics to InfluxDB and visualize this data with Grafana.
-We assume that you already have a working InfluxDB and Grafana installation, and that you have all the necessary Snap plugins and configuration loaded.
+To help you get up and running quickly, this repo also includes a more extensive example of how to publish Mesos cluster metrics to InfluxDB (using [snap-plugin-publisher-influxdb](https://github.com/intelsdi-x/snap-plugin-publisher-influxdb)) and visualize this data with Grafana.
+We assume that you already have a working InfluxDB and
+Grafana installation, and that you have all the necessary Snap plugins and configuration loaded.

 *Note: you'll need to modify the values for the `host`, `user`, and `password` options in the example tasks.*